BOTYARD

 What Makes This Different

 Most AI coding tools are interactive — they need you there, prompting and approving every step.
-This agent is autonomous.
+This agent is designed for delegated, reviewable work.
 You assign a task before you go to lunch.
-When you come back, there's a PR waiting.
+When you come back, there can be a PR, validation notes, and a clear review trail waiting.

 What It's Good At